-"Helping UC Davis to becoming the world's leading authority on honeybee health, pollination, and honey"
+"Helping UC Davis to become the world's leading authority on honey bee health, pollination, and honey"

 - Expand research and education efforts addressing the production, nutritional value, health benefits, economics, quality standards and appreciation of honey.

 - Help the industry develop informative and descriptive labeling guidelines for honey and bee-related products to establish transparency in the marketplace.

 - Elevate the perceived value of varietal honey to producers and consumers through education, marketing, and truth in labeling with the end goal of increasing the consumption of honey.

 - Organize and implement programs and short courses about pollinators and pollination, beekeeping education and honey and honey products.

 - Support students engaged in research, teaching and outreach, which promotes the mission of the Center.

 The Center holds a creative variety of events designed to build awareness of pollination and bee health related issues and the myriad ways we can use honey.
 These include movies, courses and hands on events.